Fort White, Florida

 Fort White is a town in Columbia County, Florida, United States, named after a military fort built in the 1830s.
 It is the closest town to Ichetucknee Springs State Park.
 Fort White High School and the Fort White Public School Historic District are located within the town's borders.
 The original school building was constructed in 1915.

-As of the 2020 census, the population of Fort White was 618.
+As of the 2020 census, the population of Fort White was 618, up from 567 at the 2010 census.
+It is part of the Lake City, Florida Micropolitan Statistical Area.

 History

 Fort White was originally constructed as a military fort during the Second Seminole War in 1836 to protect the Cow Creek settlement.
 Supplies were brought in by steamboat on the Santa Fe River and distributed to other area forts.
 Due to sickness, flooding along the river and rumors of the railroad coming to the area, the settlement was moved 4 mi east to its present location.

+A prominent Second Seminole War leader, Halpatter Tustenuggee (Alligator Warrior) or "Chief Alligator", of Alligator Town (known as Alpata Telophka or Halapata Telofa in its indigenous language), now known as Lake City, is buried at Tustenuggee Methodist Cemetery near Fort White.
+Before it was incorporated as Lake City, the white settlers called the community "Alligator", which was the partial English translation of the Native American community.

-The town was incorporated in 1884 still named after the military fort Fort White and grew steadily following the arrival of the railroad in 1888.
+Named after the military fort, in 1884, the Town of Fort White was officially incorporated and grew steadily, following the arrival of the railroad in 1888.
 Phosphate mining, turpentine and agriculture (cotton and oranges) were the foundation of the economy, and the population grew to nearly 2,000.
 The boom turned to bust as severe freezes in the winters of 1896 and 1897 destroyed the local citrus industry.
 By 1910, the largest phosphate deposits were depleted and mining ceased.
 The boll weevil ended cotton farming before World War I, and the population shrank to a few hundred people, primarily farmers, ranchers and foresters.
 The town's population in 1979 was 365.